-Released via their own label Cool Thing Records; fun and frustration fuels Essex rockers Asylums‘ brand new album, Alien Human Emotions.
-The band’s sophomore record is a turbulent, tenacious collection of tracks; buzzing with enthusiasm and self-awareness.
+Released via their own label Cool Thing Records, fun and frustration fuels Essex rockers Asylums‘ brand new album, Alien Human Emotions.
+The band’s sophomore record is a turbulent, tenacious collection of tracks that buzz with enthusiasm and self-awareness.

 After the success of their critically-acclaimed debut Killer Brain Waves in 2016, the indie rockers have embarked on another aural adventure.
-Presented differently, the tracks on Alien Human Emotions would shrink your heart with sadness; but Asylums’ DIY ethic and riotous delivery makes this record a hopeful, heart-swelling affair.
+Presented differently, the tracks on Alien Human Emotions could shrink your heart with sadness, but Asylums’ DIY ethic and riotous delivery makes this record a hopeful, heart-swelling affair.

-‘Graveyard Tourism’ is a distraction from “morbid fascination”, whilst ‘Critical Mass’ urges you to “keep pushing along, because the force is strong” amidst more manic guitar noise.
-The timely ‘Homeowners Guilt’ dissects feelings towards “characterless buildings” and the unfair reality of having to always make sure ends meet, before the penultimate ‘Sexual Automation’ starts the gentle descent down to earth, whilst resisting the “impulses you can’t castrate”.
+‘Graveyard Tourism’ is a distraction from “morbid fascination”, whilst ‘Critical Mass’ urges listeners to “keep pushing along / because the force is strong” amidst more manic guitar noise.
+The timely ‘Homeowners Guilt’ dissects feelings towards “characterless buildings” and the unfair reality of having to always make sure ends meet, before the penultimate ‘Sexual Automation’ starts the gentle descent down to earth, manically resisting the “impulses you can’t castrate.”

-The simple but raw honesty on ‘The Company You Keep’ closes the record on an optimistic but realistic note.
-An ode to true love and friendship, and a poignant reminder to appreciate the people around you – it’s a track that remains rooted in your consciousness long after it’s stopped spinning.
+The raw honesty on ‘The Company You Keep’ closes the record on an optimistic note.
+An ode to true love and friendship and a poignant reminder to appreciate the people around you, it’s a track that remains rooted in your consciousness long after it’s stopped spinning.

-‘Alien’ in the sense its sound blasts you in to an unknown sonic universe, but ‘Human’ in its quest to make sure no listener feels left behind – Asylums’ Alien Human Emotions is an intense, joyful second record that kicks and comforts in equal measure.
+Alien in the sense that it blasts you into an sonic universe, but Human in its quest to make sure no listener feels left behind, Asylums’ Alien Human Emotions is an intense, joyful second record that kicks and comforts in equal measure.

 PHOTO CREDIT: Kana Waiwaiku